1. Purpose of procedures

 18. Process for withdrawal from a course due to special circumstances

 18.1.
 A request for withdrawal due to special circumstances must be accompanied by appropriate documentary evidence and must be lodged with Student Services and Engagement within one year of the date the course was dropped or, if the course was not dropped, then within one year of the last day of teaching for the course.

 18.2.
-Requests for withdrawal without academic penalty, and refund of student contribution or tuition fee, are decided by the Manager, Student Business Services who applies the criteria set out for a withdrawal due to special circumstances.
+Requests for withdrawal without academic penalty, and refund of student contribution or tuition fee, are decided by the Associate Director, Student Business Services who applies the criteria set out for a withdrawal due to special circumstances.

 18.3.
 Students will be notified of the outcome of their request for withdrawal due to special circumstances within four weeks of lodging the request, provided appropriate documentary evidence accompanies the request.
 Where the request is refused, the student will be given the reason.